anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 How ODIM fits into the ETSI NFV Networking Reference Model
 ----------------------------------------------------------

-As shown in the fugure below ODIM can play the role of Hardwaer Infrastructure Manager in the ETSI NFV Networking REference Model
+As shown in the fugure below ODIM can play the role of Hardware Infrastructure Manager in the ETSI NFV Networking Reference Model.
+Whereas ODIM exposes a redfish interface to the northbound, the infrastructure pieces can themselves be managed using plugins.

 .. figure:: ../figures/Chapter-3-ODIM-CloudInfraMgmt.png
    :alt: ODIM fitment in the ETSI NFV Networking Reference Model
    :name: ODIM fitment in the ETSI NFV Networking Reference Model

+The exisiting plugins for computes can manage the computes and their internal storage.
+The plugins for managing storage devices via storage fabric controllers using swordfish will have to be developed.
+There are plugins to manage host side configurations in a fabric setup.
+The actual underlay and overlay configuration of fabrics may be best done by the vendor controllers.
+There are two options for managing physical switch and logical configurations thereon -
+1) Develop a network plugin that uses Yang to redfish converter This is available at `YANG-to-Redfish-Converter <https://github.com/DMTF/YANG-to-Redfish-Converter>`__.

 .. figure:: ../figures/ch03-model-ODIM-as-hardware-manager.png
    :alt: ODIM as hardware infrastructure model
    :name: ODIM as hardware infrastructure model